r-lib/pkgcache/README.md

     (Otherwise `rappdirs::user_cache_dir()` is used, see also
     `meta_cache_summary()` and `pkg_cache_summary()`).

+## Using pkgcache in CRAN packages

+If you use pkgcache in your CRAN package, please make sure that

+  - you don’t use pkgcache in your examples, and
+  - you set the `R_USER_CACHE_DIR` environment variable to a temporary directory (e.g. via `tempfile()`) during test cases.
+See the `tests/testthat/setup.R` file in pkgcache for an example.

+This is to make sure that pkgcache does not modify the user’s files while running `R CMD check`.

 ## Code of Conduct

 Please note that the ‘pkgcache’ project is released with a [Contributor